adasomg/ana/README.md

 see [aif](#aif)

 ## af
+Supports positional anonymous arguments like the clojure anonymous function reader macro.
+`%self` refers to the function itself.
+Additionally you can do `%:key` which is like doing `(:key %)`.

 ```clojure
 ;; for af examples the => comment indicates the eval result instead, as the expansion is less obvious
 ((af [%1 %2]) 10 20) ; => [10 20]